 Labeling to Look For:

-Look for official governmental seals of approval on the label: “Australian Extra Virgin Certified” and “California Olive Oil Council Certified Extra Virgin.”
+Look for official governmental seals of approval on the label such as “Australian Extra Virgin Certified” and (COOC) “California Olive Oil Council Certified.”

 Olive Oil Fraud In Italy: